-Morphogenetic rules may be expressed directly as computer code in a unique program written for each plant8 and flexibility can be enhanced by allowing implementation of the rules to be controlled by input parameters9.
+Morphogenetic rules may be expressed directly as computer code in a unique program written for each plant's and flexibility can be enhanced by allowing implementation of the rules to be controlled by input parameters.
 Alternatively, the rules may be formulated in a plant modelling language and used as input for an interpreter program.
-We express rules as L-system10 productions (Box 2) which are read and interpreted by the program pfg (plant and fractal generator11).
+We express rules as L-system productions (Box 2) which are read and interpreted by the program pfg (plant and fractal generator).
 This program can simulate morphogenesis of shoots and roots of single or multiple individuals of any plant from an alga to a tree so long as it is given the appropriate L-systems.
-The program can also simultaneously interpret L-systems representing processes or organisms moving through or over the structure of virtual plants and can make the interpretation of any rule dependent on environmental conditions being modelled separately.
+The program can also simultaneously interpret L-systems representing processes or organisms moving through or over the structure of virtual plants and can make the environmental conditions being modelled separately.

-A virtual plant exists as a string (Box 2), an array12 or other data structure which is updated at each time-step of a simulation according to morphogenetic rules.
+A virtual plant exists as a string (Boz 2), an array or other data structure which is updated at each time step of a simulation according to morphogenetic rules.
 The data can be further processed in a variety of ways to produce output which can be summarized in tables or graphs or used to construct images.
 Images can be produced by pfg which are schematic or as detailed and realistic as the information in a simulation allows (Fig. 1).
 The images may be viewed from any angle by manipulating them using a mouse and a series of images can be displayed to give the impression of timelapse photography.